rocket-internet-berlin/RocketTechHandbook/README.md

-# Rocket Tech Employee Handbook
+# Rocket Tech Handbook

+The handbook for new Rocket engineers to help them get oriented in how Rocket works.

 ## See it live